 If visiting Banff is on your to-do list, there are three outdoor rinks where you can lace up your skates and hit the ice!
 The rinks are located at the Banff High School, on Bear Street and at the Fenlands.
 All rinks are free to skate at however online pre-registration is required.

-What are your favourite spots to go ice skating in or around Calgary?
+What are your favourite spots to go skating in Calgary or the surrounding areas?
 We’d love to hear (or even to see some pictures of you in action!)
 Drop them in the comments!